 Don’t obsess over this list too deeply.
 Do not go to extremes and starve yourself of vitamin A. Realize that science can only see a fraction of what can interfere with TSH.

 TIP: If you can’t reduce or eliminate essential medications or remove unavoidable factors, make sure your doctor is aware of their TSH-lowering effects.
-Many don’t know.
+Many physicians don’t know that low TSH can be caused by factors in addition to hyperthyroidism (thyrotoxicosis).

-2. TSH can be higher in the early morning.
+2. TSH can be higher in the early morning, before breakfast.

 Actually, TSH can be highest at 3 AM, but no laboratories are open to test your blood at that time of night.